yasirhaddad1988/C-_ConsoleApplicationProject/README.md

-# C-_ConsoleApplicationProject
-create simple console appliction shows interact user with console screen and print out on the console the type of employee.
+created console appliction shows interact user with console screen and print out on the console the type of employee.